pjtunstall/retro-raiders/README.md

 ## 4. EXECUTABLE

-To make an executable file, uncomment the indicated lines in `main.go` (at the start of the `main` function) in the `server` folder, then build a Go executable according to the operating system, e.g.
+To make an executable file, uncomment the indicated lines in `main.go` (at the start of the `main` function) in the `server` folder, then build a Go executable according to your operating system, e.g.

 `go build -o main_linux`
 `GOOS=windows GOARCH=amd64 go build -o main.exe`